Why would you want to roll over your Roth 401(k)?

 There are several reasons why you might be considering moving your Roth 401(k) plan.

 - More freedom to invest in what you want.
 Most 401(k) plans – traditional and Roth alike – are almost certainly going to offer a set of mutual funds for you to choose from.
-While this is probably suitable for a majority of people, you might want to invest in other assets, like individual stocks, other securities, or even alternative assets like crypto.
-For this reason, some people roll their 401(k) over to an IRA at an outside provider to take advantage of more investment choices.
+While this is probably suitable for a majority of people, you might want to invest in other investment options, like individual stocks, ETFs, or even alternative assets like crypto.
+For this reason, some people roll their 401(k) over to an IRA account at an outside provider to take advantage of more investment choices.

 fees, especially if you use an online brokerage platform.

 - Remove all connections to your previous employer.
 Keeping an old Roth 401(k) under the umbrella of your previous employer may not be something with which you’re comfortable.
 Moving your Roth 401(k) is a way of breaking away completely and becoming a more independent entity from a personal finance standpoint.
 While this may not be a reason for everyone, it can play a role in your decision-making process.

 How to Roll Your Roth 401(k) to a Roth IRA

 The process might seem complicated if it’s your first time, but it’s typically straightforward if you know what to expect after you’ve confirmed your eligibility for a distribution or rollover.
 In the case of Roth accounts, taxes are no longer part of the equation – which makes a rollover even easier.
 This process won’t work if you’re still with your employer, but if you’ve found a new role and are looking to move an old Roth 401(k), read on.

 1. Open a Roth IRA at a provider of your choice

-There’s also a possibility that you have an existing Roth IRA.
+There’s also a possibility that you have an existing Roth IRA retirement account.
 If this is the case, you won’t need to open a new one; you can simply use it as the destination account for your Roth 401(k).